bhuvangolhar/Data-Structures-and-Algorithms/Loops/for.each_loop.md

+Output :

+Hello, Alice
+Hello, Bob
-Enhanced For Loop (For-Each Loop)
+Hello,Enhanced For Loop (For-Each Loop)

 Definition :

 The enhanced for loop (also called the for-each loop) in Java is a simplified version of the for loop.

-Best choice for read-only access of elements.

-Synt
-class ForEachStringDemo
-{
     public static void main(String[] args)
     {